Red Notice (film): Audience viewership

+Within eleven days of its release, it displaced Bird Box to become the most-watched film on Netflix until it was surpassed by KPop Demon Hunters in 2025.
+The fourth week saw Red Notice being displaced to the third position on Netflix's chart.
 Netflix revealed on December 28, 2021, that Red Notice accumulated a viewership of 364.02 million hours in its first 28 days of release.
 According to Samba TV, the film was watched in 9.8 million households in its first 30 days of release.
-In the seventh week, the film dropped to the seventh position on Netflix's weekly rankings for English films, with 12.14 million hours viewed, while also being ranked seventh on TV Time's chart for most-streamed-films for the week in the United States.
 Nielsen stated that it was the fifth most-streamed-film in the US in 2021 with 5,528 million minutes viewed.
+It remained in the top 10 rankings for English-language films on Netflix for three months since its release before dropping out.
+The film also topped the new Netflix viewership metric released in June 2023 with 230.9 million views.